dylanisonline/dylanisonline.github.io/_posts/2024-01-10-on-premises-part-3.md

 ## Firewall Rules
 ---
 For testing purposes, we will allow all traffic to flow through the network.
-This is not recommended for actually enterprise settings.
+This is not recommended for actual enterprise settings.

 #### 1. Firewall -> Rules